BunsDev/chainlink-vault-ERC4626/STIPS.md

 - Feature
 An ERC4626 vault that can execute bridging and investments on the behalf of the user

-- Why is this feature necessary
+- **Why is this feature necessary?**
     - To make yield opportunities available to users on their prefered chain
-- Who is this feature for?
+- **Who is this feature for?**
     - Managers: create vaults that include a more diverse set of assets and strategies
     - Investors: improved UI for allocating to opportunities beyond your prefered chain
-- When and how is this feature going to be used?
+- **When and how is this feature going to be used?**
     - any time a manager wants to abstract away cross chain interactions from their users

-If there are multiple user stories associated with this feature it may make sense to ask all of these questions in the context of each user story.
-Feel free to sub-divide this section however necessary.
+_If there are multiple user stories associated with this feature it may make sense to ask all of these questions in the context of each user story.
+Feel free to sub-divide this section however necessary._
 ## Background Information
 This section should contain any relevant info required for understanding the problem at hand.
 This may include any of the following:
-- Previous work done on the topic
+_- Previous work done on the topic_
-- Discussion of any relevant parts of the Set system
+_- Discussion of any relevant parts of the Set system_ _- Documentation on any external protocols to consider when designing the solution._
-- Documentation on any external protocols to consider when designing the solution.
-Links are great but providing relevant interfaces AND a brief description of how the protocol works is a big plus, highlighting any nuances (ie in AAVE interest accrues by creating more aTokens vs Compound accrues by updating cToken to underlying exchange rate)
+_Links are great but providing relevant interfaces AND a brief description of how the protocol works is a big plus, highlighting any nuances (ie in AAVE interest accrues by creating more aTokens vs Compound accrues by updating cToken to underlying exchange rate)_

 ### ERC4626
-Examples & Contracts:
+#### Examples & Contracts:
 - [solmate](https://github.com/transmissions11/solmate/blob/main/src/mixins/ERC4626.sol)
 - [open zeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/extensions/ERC4626.sol)
 - simple implementation on [QuickNode](https://www.quicknode.com/guides/ethereum-development/smart-contracts/how-to-use-erc-4626-with-your-smart-contract#what-you-will-need)
 - Smart Contract Programmer [Vault Math](https://youtu.be/k7WNibJOBXE?si=kwVLuDNLKkWEQ1cc)

-Accounting:
+#### Accounting:
 - **Deposit Asset**: Use wAVAX on source chain as deposit asset.
 - **Yield Asset**: Use sAVAX on destination chain as yield asset.
 - **Total Assets Calculation**: `totalAssets()` is defined in wAVAX according to the total of both and exchange rate between them.